WeRzl33/techmoms-data-analytics-resources/README.md

 [Code Wars](https://www.codewars.com/kata/search/my-languages?q=&tags=SQL&beta=false&order_by=sort_date%20desc) - SQL Practice questions (and Competition if you like)

+[Datawrapper](https://academy.datawrapper.de/) - Learn how to build charts, tables, maps with Datawrapper, and aesthetically pleasing way to visualize data

 ## Courses

 [Intro to Git and GitHub](https://teamtreehouse.com/library/github-basics) - Treehouse